 Rick Rubin’s renowned partnership with country music legend Johnny Cash is already the stuff of legend, but in 2005, the producer came to work with another popular songwriter of comparable pedigree in ‘60s and ‘70s hit maker Neil Diamond.
 Like Cash, Diamond had seen his legacy unfairly tarnished by ill-advised career moves and unsympathetic pop productions, so while the spartanly recorded 12 Songs could not quite match the sales of Cash’s LPs, it too successfully reminded the world of Diamond’s incredible talents.

 When the infamous, original lineup of Black Sabbath finally reunited (minus drummer Bill Ward, regrettably) to record their first studio album in 35 years, there was no one else to call but Rick Rubin, who immediately instructed them to revisit their classic ‘70s discography.
 Then, their homework assignments completed, not even guitarist Tony Iommi’s troubling Lymphoma diagnosis could impede heavy metal’s old iron horse from delivering another highly respectable, if not quite unanimously praised, musical column to hoist up their grim Gothic cathedral.

-And the number one spot in our list of the Top Ten Rick Rubin Classic Rock Albums goes to his collaboration with Mr. Tom Petty, on the latter’s second official solo sojourn though he was backed by his faithful Heartbreakers.
-And, as with the best Rick Rubin productions, ‘Wildflowers’ dispensed with fancy studio tricks and digital gimmickry in order to highlight Petty’s songwriting at its purest and rootsiest.
-To our mind, there’s no better endorsement for Rick Rubin’s career-long obsession with helping great artists first observe and then project their most honest artistic reflection through song.
+And the No. 1 spot in our list of the Top 10 Rick Rubin Classic Rock Albums goes to his collaboration with Tom Petty, on his second official solo sojourn – though Petty was backed by his faithful Heartbreakers.
+And, as with the best Rick Rubin productions, Wildflowers dispensed with fancy studio tricks and digital gimmickry in order to highlight Petty’s songwriting at its purest and rootsiest.
+There’s no better endorsement for Rubin’s career-long obsession with helping great artists first observe and then project their most honest artistic reflection through song.